Neloy-Barman/Interpretable-Bengali-Fish-Recognizer/README.md

     <img src="readmeFileImages/redundant_image_2.png" height="200" width="850">
 </div>

 After model training, when the results were not satisfactory, I found the classes with most losses and repeated the cleaning process.
-In the end, if you look at the images distribution table, you will find out that it turned out to be an imbalanced dataset.</strong>
+Therefore, a noticeable change can be found in image numbers in the case of some categories.
+Such as, previously the class Rui had less images whereas after cleaning it contains the most number of images.
+Some classes like Shing, Silver Carp, Taki faced the decreasing number of images.
+In the end, if you look at the images distribution table, you will find out that it turned out to be an imbalanced dataset.
+Check out the final dataset <a href="https://www.kaggle.com/datasets/neloybarman018/bengali-fish-images-dataset">here</a>.</strong>
 <table align="center">
     <tr>
         <th align="center" colspan="2"><strong>Images Distribution</strong></th>